 Cyrano de Bergerac on several occasions alienates himself rich and influent people who were ready to fund him (even the cardinal of Richelieu) because of his ethics.

 Time Scout's Malcolm Moore prefers to starve on his principles than earn well on Time Tours's payroll.

-Villainous example from the same episode: When the villain's right-hand man comes by to make the pickup, Mal tries to talk him into returning the money.
+In one episode where the crew have gone back on a deal, the villain's right-hand man comes by to make the pickup, Mal tries to talk him into returning the money.
 The man refuses, finishing his statement with words to the effect of "...and the last thing you'll see will be my blade."
 Mal kicks him into the engine intake and makes the same deal with his much-more pliable successor.

 In Serenity, this trope was only avoided by the Operative trying to appeal to Mal's morality from the beginning; as the Operative is quick to point out, if he had offered money, this would have been Mal's response.

 In other words, had he been offered money, Mal would have said Screw The Money I Have Rules, but when his morality was appealed to, he replied Screw The Rules, I Want Money.
 Mal hatesThe Man.